Skip to main content

 Built-in Handlers

-FastMCP provides built-in sampling handlers for OpenAI and Anthropic APIs.
-These handlers support the full sampling API including tool use, handling message conversion and response formatting automatically.
+FastMCP provides built-in handlers for OpenAI and Anthropic APIs that support the full sampling API including tool use.

 OpenAI Handler